 Overall, the Uptown district in Seattle offers a diverse range of coffee shops, each with its own unique atmosphere and offerings.
 Whether you're looking for a cozy and intimate coffee experience or a modern and sleek coffee shop, there's something for everyone in Uptown.

 Learn more about the history of coffee at La Marzocco Cafe, an extension of the La Marzocco Italian espresso machine manufacturer.
 You’ll know that your bean is perfectly roasted and extracted at this unique coffee location.

 2504 4th Avenue

 This laid-back coffee spot started in 1984 in Uptown and has quietly grown to seven locations around Seattle, WA.
 Uptown Espresso in the Belltown area is known as the “home of the velvet foam” featured on lattes.
-Each store is spacious and invites customers to sip and stay awhile.
+Each store is spacious and invites customers to sip a latte and stay awhile.

 Located on the Southwestern edge of the city, West Seattle is a laid-back and comfortable place to live just minutes from city life.

 Get a coffee subscription at Sound and Fog located in West Seattle.
 This chic spot offers a minimalist feel and features roasts from all over the PNW.
 You’ll find fun seasonal drinks like nitro and cold brew, as well as espresso soda.